Bobby Poe's memories of his early days in the music business

 After my 1973 Pop Music Convention, I went on to have twenty-four more successful Conventions, until I retired in 1996.
 The picture of me shown here is from my final Convention.
 During those years "The Poe Convention" was considered a "do not miss" affair.
 Unfortunately also during those years, cocaine and a wide variety of other drugs were running rampant not only in the music industry, but in society in general.
 That's basically the era where the phrase, "Sex, Drugs and Rock 'n' Roll" was coined.
 Back in my performing days, doctors would hand out amphetamines like candy and that was the extent of my drug use.

 My son Bobby Poe, Jr. joined me as my partner in 1979.
 The Convention was slowly petering out and had grown predictable.
 To add some pizazz to the Conventions we decided to start a "Ms. Pop Music" Beauty Contest.
-We had Tramps, our local hot nightclub, enter 15 beauties as contestants and we had five heavyweight radio programmers choose the winner.
+We had Tramps - the legendary club in Georgetown owned by my good friend Michael O'Harro - enter 15 beauties as contestants and we had five heavyweight radio programmers choose the winner.
 We also invited ladies from a local singles club to our giant cocktail parties.
 When you mix beautiful women and male radio and record executives together, you have a very exciting but combustible situation.

 My biggest worry, with drugs and women in the mix, was that one of our Convention registrants would get busted.
 If this were to happen it would put us out of the Convention business, as well as cripple our Pop Music Survey, not to mention mess up some lives.
 Sex and drugs had become the currency of the music business, especially among record promoters.
 However, for the most part, everyone involved was a responsible adult.
 There was also an industry code where people would watch out for one another and try to keep them from falling over the edge.
 Looking back, it seems hard to believe how blatant the drug use was.
 But the bottom line was that if you couldn't perform your job, you were history.